peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 A piecewise curve made up of cubic B-spline curves describing the same path as the Hermite spline.
 (Type: <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a>)

+<a name='H3DU.PiecewiseCurve.fromTCBSpline'></a>
+### (static) H3DU.PiecewiseCurve.fromTCBSpline(curve, [tension], [continuity], [bias], [closed], [rigidEnds])

+Creates a piecewise curve made up of B-spline curves from the control points of a TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
+(If tension, continuity, and bias are all 0, the result is a Catmull-Rom spline in uniform parameterization.)

+To use this method, you must include the script "extras/spline.js".
+Example:

+    <script type="text/javascript" src="extras/spline.js"></script>

+#### Parameters

+* `curve` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that the curve will pass through.
+Throws an error if there are fewer than two control points.
+* `tension` (Type: number) (optional)<br>A parameter that adjusts the length of the starting and ending tangents of each curve segment.
+Ranges from -1 for double-length tangents to 1 for zero-length tangents.
+A value of 1 results in straight line segments.
+Default is 0.
+* `continuity` (Type: number) (optional)<br>A parameter that adjusts the direction of the starting and ending tangents of each curve segment.
+Ranges from -1 to 1, where values closer to -1 to 1 result in tangents that are closer to perpendicular.
+A value of -1 results in straight line segments.
+Default is 0.
+* `bias` (Type: number) (optional)<br>A parameter that adjusts the influence of the starting and ending tangents of each curve segment.
+The greater this number, the greater the ending tangents influence the direction of the next curve segment i n comparison to the starting tangents.
+Ranges from -1 to 1.
+Default is 0.
+* `closed` (Type: number) (optional)<br>If true, connects the last control point of the curve with the first.
+Default is false.
+* `rigidEnds` (Type: number) (optional)<br>If true, the start and end of the piecewise curve will, by default, more rigidly follow the direction to the next or previous control point, respectively.
+This makes the curve compatible with GDI+ cardinal splines with 0 continuity, 0 bias, and tension equal to <code>-((T\*2)-1)</code>, where T is the GDI+ cardinal spline tension parameter.
+Default is false.

+#### Return Value

+A piecewise curve made up of cubic B-spline curves describing the same path as the TCB spline.
+(Type: <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a>)

 <a name='H3DU.PiecewiseCurve_getCurves'></a>
 ### H3DU.PiecewiseCurve#getCurves()